Patrick Brown (Canadian politician): Sri Lanka

+Environment

+At his first Ontario PC Convention as the new leader, Brown confirmed his belief in man-made climate change and announced his support for a revenue-neutral price on carbon.

 Personal life

 Brown's wife, Genevieve Gualtieri, is the niece of current Progressive Conservative MPP Rudy Cuzzetto who represents Mississauga—Lakeshore.
+Genevieve's mother, Silvia Gualtieri, is the Progressive Conservative MPP for Mississauga East—Cooksville.
 They lived in the Lorne Park neighbourhood of Mississauga, but simultaneously had a lease in Brampton; they have since moved within the city.
 In July 2019 the couple announced the birth of their first child, a boy.
+In 2025, a man was arrested after a death threat was made against Brown and his family.

 Brown is the nephew of Joe Tascona, a former Progressive Conservative MPP who represented Barrie—Simcoe—Bradford.

 Book

 After his forced resignation, Brown penned a book called Takedown: The Attempted Political Assassination of Patrick Brown.
 The book was released as scheduled, in October 2018, which happened to be after Brown won the mayoralty of Brampton.

 There was negative reaction to the release from the Ontario provincial government of Doug Ford, and from the previous incumbent, Linda Jeffrey.